Russians rally for independent candidates to stand in elections | DW | 20.07.2019

 Encouraging authorities to register candidates

-One of the organizers of the demonstration, Libertarian Party politician, Mikhail Svetov told DW that he hoped the large turnout for the rally would encourage the authorities decide to register the candidates.
-And if not, he said, the people here will be angry and politicized: "People have to get angry, so that they start fighting."
+One of the organizers of the demonstration, Libertarian Party politician Mikhail Svetov, told DW that he hoped the large turnout for the rally would encourage the authorities to decide to register the candidates.
+And if not, he said, the people here would be angry and politicized: "People have to get angry, so that they start fighting."

 A young man with a beard at the rally told DW: "We want to be heard.
 It is important to fight against the government’s methods.
 Otherwise there eventually just won’t be elections anymore."